Dhaniya (Coriander) is one of the easiest herbs to grow at home, and doesn’t require a lot of space.

-Coriander is used in day to day life in Indian kitchens to add flavor to the curry and these days a lot of dishes are made with primarily dhania.
+It is used in day to day life in Indian kitchens to add flavor to the curry and these days a lot of dishes are made primarily with dhania.

 You can get coriander seeds from local store or you might already have it in your house.

 So, the first thing you will want to do is split the coriander seeds into half by gently pressing it.

 Remember to be gentle & not get carried away and crush it in the process you just need to split it into half and then soak it in water overnight.